HIV conversion sickness?

 - Swollen lymph glands

-Conversion sickness can be tough to spot since it often resembles the flu, a common cold, stress, mono, or other STIs.
-Like the flu, not everyone has the same symptoms, and not everyone who contracts HIV will experience conversion sickness.
+Symptoms tend to occur for about 1 to 7 weeks after first infection, although swelling and aches can last longer.
+Conversion sickness can be tough to spot since it often resembles many other things including the flu, a common cold, stress, mono, or other STIs.
+Like the flu, not everyone has the same symptoms and not everyone who contracts HIV will experience conversion sickness.
 Worried, that means it's tough to say if your achiness and swollen glands are HIV-related.

-From day one, HIV infection looks different from person to person, so it's dicey to determine HIV infection based solely on symptoms.
-For the most reliable results and peace of mind, an HIV antibody test three months after exposure is still the best way to be sure about your status.
+From day one, an HIV infection looks different from person to person, so it's not advised to self-diagnose an HIV infection based solely on symptoms.
+For the most accurate results and peace of mind, an HIV test during the appropriate window after exposure (helping to determine which type of test would be most appropriate) is still the best way to be sure about your status.